 6. A balance between compliance and negotiating flexibility can be achieved.

-In a blog about the tension between contract compliance and the ability for sales to customize contracts to win sales, Tim Cummins, the CEO of the International Association for Contract and Commercial Management, argues that enterprises shouldn’t have to settle for one extreme or the other.
+In a blog about the tension between contract compliance and the ability for sales to customize contracts to win business, Tim Cummins, the CEO of the International Association for Contract and Commercial Management, argues that enterprises shouldn’t have to settle for one extreme or the other.
 “Traditional thinking has us believe that we must create one process with one contract to obtain maximum efficiency, lower costs, etc., or alternatively that we must offer custom negotiation in order to be ‘responsive.’
 In truth we should work on creating one option within a particular segment.”

 With its use of contract authoring templates, contract management software facilitates this contract design for specific segments.
-And its library of pre-approved legal clauses and customizable safeguards to prevent violations of internal policy allow additional sales flexibility while preventing rogue actions that put the enterprise at risk.
+And its library of pre-approved legal clauses and customizable safeguards to prevent violations of internal policy allow additional sales flexibility while preventing rogue actions that put the organization at risk.

-7. Contract data is integrated with business intelligence.
+7. Contract data provides business intelligence.